Skip to main content

-The successful application
+The successful cover letter

 It’s important to get the structure and content of your application exactly right.
 A well-crafted and relevant application is tailored to the position and the company.

 Focus on the recipient's needs and your motivation for applying for the position.
 Your written presentation doesn't need to cover everything about you.
 The purpose is merely to open the door to an interview.
-Make sure to tailor your application and CV by focusing on the key points and demonstrating how you can be of value to the company.
+Make sure to tailor your cover letter and CV by focusing on the key points and demonstrating how you can be of value to the company.

-The structure of the application
+The structure of the cover letter

 Avoid traditional openings such as "I hereby apply for the position of... " or "I read the job advertisement with great interest."
 Instead, get straight to the point and talk about your motivation for applying to this particular job and what you are passionate about.